 English Vocabulary

-50 Seafood Names in English with Full List – Illustrated Vocabulary
+50 Seafood Names in English with Pictures – Illustrated Vocabulary

 Learning seafood names helps understand food menus, recipes, and ingredient labels in English.
 It supports English learners in identifying edible sea creatures and improves daily English vocabulary.
 Whether you’re in a seafood market or reading a recipe, these names make conversations easier.
 This blog post helps learn seafood names through categories like fish, shellfish, and menu-based terms in beginner-friendly English.